How to Throw a Holi Celebration At Home

 - For groups of 15-20 people, you’ll love our 5-pound 6 pack.
 Six different colors in 5-pound and easy-to-open bags.
 You’ll love how easy this is to use at your home festival!

-- Every group needs Chameleon Colors Squeeze Bottles to effectively, and accurately, shower your loved ones in color powder!
+- Use squeeze bottles to effectively, and accurately, shower your loved ones in color powder!

 Our authentic color powder products have been enjoyed by millions all around the world.
 We offer the highest quality product possible.
 All our ingredients are FD&C and D&C approved.